Reader in Experimental Social Psychology

 Subject groups/Research projects

-Schnall’s research findings routinely receive coverage in the popular press, such as the New York Times, Economist, New Scientist, Times Higher Education and many international news media (click here for recent media attention).
+Schnall is committed to sharing her research findings with the general public.
+They often receive coverage in the popular media, such as the New York Times, Economist, New Scientist, Times Higher Education, BBD Radio 4 and many international news media (click here for recent public outreach events and media attention).

 Schnall, S., Benton, J., & Harvey, S. (2008).
 With a clean conscience: Cleanliness reduces the severity of moral judgments.
 Psychological Science, 19, 1219-1222.